MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_go_and_give_items_to_noteblock.md

 # Entity Documentation - minecraft:behavior.go_and_give_items_to_noteblock

-`minecraft:behavior.go_and_give_items_to_noteblock` [EXPERIMENTAL BEHAVIOR] The entity will attempt to toss the items from its inventory to a nearby recently played noteblock.
+`minecraft:behavior.go_and_give_items_to_noteblock` allows an entity to attempt to toss the items from its inventory to a nearby recently played noteblock.

 ## Parameters